 - ½ cup agave nectar (or maple syrup or honey)

 - 1 cup almond milk , unsweetened

 - 1 tablespoon ground flaxseed

 - 2 teaspoons baking powder

 - Heat your oven to 350.
 Line muffin tins with papers or spray with vegetable spray.

-- For the Crumble Topping: combine the sugar, cinnamon, pinch of salt, and peanut butter in a bowl.
+- For the Crumble Topping: combine the sugar, cinnamon, pinch of salt, peanut butter and molasses in a bowl.
 Stir to combine.
 Add the oats and stir until combined.
 Set aside.

 - In a large bowl cream together the vegan butter, agave, and Swerve.
 Stir vigorously until light and fluffy.
 Add the applesauce, milk, ground flaxseed, cornstarch, and apple cider vinegar.
 Stir to combine.